cemc/cscircles-wp-content/plugins/google-analytics-for-wordpress/readme.txt

 = 1.5 =
 * Added option to enable admin tracking, off by default.

+== Upgrade Notice ==

+= 5.3.3 =
+This version fixes several issues related to your site's security.
+Update immediately.

 == Frequently Asked Questions ==

 For all frequently asked questions, and their answers, check the [Yoast Knowledge base](http://kb.yoast.com/category/43-google-analytics-for-wordpress).

 == Screenshots ==

+1. Screenshot of the dashboards this plugin generates.
+To get dashboards for custom dimensions, upgrade to [GA by Yoast Premium](https://yoast.com/wordpress/plugins/google-analytics/#utm_source=wporg&utm_medium=readme&utm_campaign=wpgaplugin&utm_content=screenshot).
-1. Screenshot of the general settings panel for this plugin.
+2. Screenshot of the general settings panel for this plugin.
-2. Screenshot of the universal settings panel.
+3. Screenshot of the universal settings panel.
-3. Screenshot of the advanced settings panel.
+4. Screenshot of the advanced settings panel.
-4. Screenshot of the account selection drop down.
+5. Screenshot of the account selection drop down.